DanielEscobar21/DanielEscobar21/README.md

 Full Stack Developer
 --------------------

-I've been Programming since 2018, I love my career and all about it.
-Making my way to be a Software Architect.
+Programming since 2018, I love my career and all about it.

 * 🚥  24 Years Old
 * 🌍  I'm based in Mexico